In order to achieve your chosen qualification, you’ll be required to accumulate a certain number of study ‘credits.’

 Both undergraduate and postgraduate courses are comprised of study credits as follows:

 |Degree with honours

-Modules are set at different 'levels', which indicate a module’s relative complexity and/or depth of learning.
-Most modules are worth either 30 or 60 credits and are set at Levels 1, 2 and 3, which roughly equate to studying in the first, second and third year at a campus-based university respectively.
+Modules are set at a level appropriate to their complexity and depth of learning.
+Most modules are worth either 30 or 60 credits and are set at Levels 1, 2 and 3, which roughly equate to studying in the first, second and third year at a campus-based university.

-Typically, for a typical three-stage honours degree, the following would be studied:
+Typically, for a typical three-stage honours degree, you’ll study the following:

 - 120 credits at Stage 1, taking modules worth 30 or 60 credits at Level 1,